 - History of eye trauma

-- History of corticosteroid use
+- History of using corticosteroid medications

 - Sleep apnea